aabeveridge/aabeveridge.github.io/markdown/cv.md

 > **Roles:** Grant writing, interdisciplinary curriculum and classroom support (UF college of Journalism, UF Digital Humanities Graduate Cirtificate), training.

 ### **Conference Presentations**
 “The Right to be Forgotten: Public Memory in the Surveillance Economy.”
 Carolina Rhetoric Conference.
-Clemson, SC, (February 2018).
+Clemson, SC (February 2018).

 “Supercomputers and Research at Scale.”
 College Conference on Composition and Communication.
-Kansas City, MO, (March 2018).
+Kansas City, MO (March 2018).

 “Social Media Data Mining for Communication Research.”
 Association for Computing Machinery: Special Interest Group for Design of Communication.
-Halifax, NS, (August 2017).
+Halifax, NS (August 2017).

 "Circulation, Data Viz, and Visual Rhetoric."
 Panel Member.
-17th Biennial Rhetoric Society of America Conference, Atlanta, GA, (May 2016).
+17th Biennial Rhetoric Society of America Conference, Atlanta, GA (May 2016).

 "Writing through Big Data: Using MassMine in the Advanced Writing Classroom."
 Conference on College Composition and Communication.
 Houston, TX (April 2016).